 A quick look at the multiplier effect of the tourism industry—the direct, indirect, and induced contributions to employment—reveals the true magnitude of its importance to our economy.
 In 2017, the direct impact of travel and tourism on employment, which consists of spending on air travel for leisure purposes, hotels, restaurants, and attractions supported by tourists, generated about 5.3 million jobs—3.4% of total employment.
 But, when one includes all of the jobs created throughout the supply chain resulting from tourism, that figure jumps to 13.7 million, or 9% of total employment in the U.S., putting it on par with Retail Trade and Healthcare, two of largest Industries by employment in the country.

-Based on data collected by ZipRecruiter, the number of tourism jobs increased year over year in May 2018 both nationwide and in nearly every major metro area in the U.S. Tourism jobs more than doubled in New York City, increasing 110% year over year in May.
-Over the same period, tourism jobs spiked in Chicago by 80%, in Miami by 66%, and 15% in San Francisco.
+Based on data collected by ZipRecruiter, the number of tourism jobs increased both nationwide and in nearly every major metro area in the U.S. so far this year.
+Tourism jobs are up 36% year-to-date in New York City, for instance.
+Over the same period, tourism job opportunities spiked 46% in Los Angeles, 37% in San Francisco, and 52% in Washington D.C.

 But are there enough workers to fill them?